Yetton Together was made a Charitable Incorporated organisation [CIO] in August 2015 by the Charity Commission. Its registered number is 1163247.

 Bev Burns E:email@example.com T: 07708 999728

-Bev has lived in the village for 20 years and is a former Kirkheaton WI president (2010-2013).
+Bev has lived in the village for over 20 years and is a former Kirkheaton WI president (2010-2013).
 She has been on the Yetton Together Steering Group since it formed in 2010.
 Bev enjoys organising speaker evenings, trips and events for Yetton Hub (our community social group – open to all) and loves being a regular baker for Yetty’s coffee shop.
 She also arranges our quizzes with her husband Ron (who is the ‘Quiz Master’) which are usually very well attended and have raised much needed funds for community projects.

 Lorna Idle E: firstname.lastname@example.org T: 01484 358021

 A comparative new ‘comer in’, Lorna has lived in Kirkheaton since 2002.
 For many years she has been involved in community work both in Mirfield and in the last few years in Kirkheaton.
-She is Secretary of Kirkheaton Scouts & Guides Group Council, Fund Raiser and on the Gala Committee.
+She was Secretary of Kirkheaton Scouts & Guides Group Council, is a Fund Raiser and on the Gala Committee.
 She continues her community work by being a Trustee of Yetton Together and on the Management Committee of Kirkheaton Community Centre.
 She is eager to bring the Community Centre into the very hub of the community – a place for people to feel welcome, learn new skills and pass on their valuable experience to others.
 Lorna is family and community orientated with two children and four grandchildren.

 Eric Hutchinson E: email@example.com

-His particular interest is in expanding the range of leisure activities in the Kirkheaton area for children and young people as well as supporting the wider range of activities of yetton Together.
+His particular interest is in expanding the range of leisure activities in the Kirkheaton area for children and young people as well as supporting the wider range of activities of Yetton Together.